 Many nonprofits struggle with text messaging because they’re not sure what to say.
 That empty text box can be overwhelming and invite doubts about the process.
 But we know texting is effective and we can help you figure out what to say.

 Writing text messages doesn’t have to be hard.
 In fact, Rally does it for you.

 - Tips and examples to help you write texts.

-- Pre-written templates that make it even easier.
+- Pre-written text message templates that make it even easier.

 4 Different Types of Text Messages

 There are a lot of different types of text messages to send, and it helps to understand what type of message you’re writing.
 We’ve broken texts down into four basic types of messages that we like to call the SMS Impact Quadrant:

 - What is it: A simple confirmation notification after a successful transaction.
 Someone took an action, like making a purchase with a credit card or volunteering, and it triggered a response.